 What are the symptoms?

-You can take simple measures to help relieve your non-allergic rhinitis symptoms.
+You can take simple measures to help relieve your symptoms of non-allergic rhinitis.

 Try to avoid things that trigger your symptoms.